fairfield-university-is505-fall2017/The-Empire-Project/README.md

 # The Empire's Greatest Threat: Medical Appointment No Shows

 ## Business Applications
 The Empire is facing a serious problem with Stormtroopers & Officers not turning up for scheduled medical appointments.
-This take up resources in the form of time wasted by losing a slot that a different Stromtroopere could have taken by not turning up.
-We have been tasked to come up with a logistic regression model that can be used to predict whether a person will make their appointment that is more accurate than the Force.
-Failure to do so will encur the wrath of the Emperor.
+On top of wasting time and resources, this hinders other Stormtroopers from being able to schedule needed appointments at the same time.
+We have been tasked to come up with a logistic regression model that can be used to predict whether a person will make their appointment and is more accurate than the Force.
+Failure to do so will incur the wrath of the Emperor.

 ## Research Questions
 * Number of appointments per day